The Royal Air Force's new submarine hunter aircraft fleet is now complete after welcoming its ninth P-8A Poseidon jet.

 Defence analyst Tim Ripley, from Jane's Defence Weekly, told Forces News earlier in the year: "For 10 years, the RAF has not had a maritime patrol aircraft so this is a major development.

 "It is a different type of maritime patrol aircraft.
 It's not built in the way that the Royal Air Force has operated maritime patrol aircraft in the past.

-"It's a converted airliner, so it's not designed to operate at a low level, which is the way that previous generations of British maritime patrol aircraft have operated.
+"It's a converted airliner, so it's not designed to operate at a low level, which is the way that previous generations of British maritime patrol aircraft have operated," he added.